hindutva/hindutva.github.io/content/main/books/misc/life_of_lokamAnya_tilak_athalye/02_MR_BLUNT.md

 and the living present.
-They were quite ignorant of the dangers of directing the youthful energies of the children of shastris and pundits into the uncongenial
+They were quite ignorant of the dangers of directing the youthful energies of the children of shastris and pundits into the uncongenial channels of an alien culture.
+It was of course impossible for them to impart instruction in the vernaculars.

-S LOKAMANYA TILAK

-channels of an alien culture.
-It was of course im- possible for them to impart instruction in the ver- naculars.
 The students were therfore called upon to do every intellectual work through a foreign medium.
-The crushing burden of receiving instruction through English has been pronounced by competent authorities to have " atrophied all originality, research, adventure, ceaseless effort, courage and like qualities."
-But the misfortunes of the student-world did not end here.
-The assimination of alien thought at an impres- sionable period of life is an unsupportable burden.
-The influence of Shelleys and Byrons, hke that of all narcotics is at once exhilerating and depressing.
+The crushing burden of receiving instruction through English has been pronounced by competent authorities to have " atrophied all originality, research, adventure, ceaseless effort, courage and like qualities."+++(5)+++ But the misfortunes of the student-world did not end here.
+The assimination of alien thought at an impressionable period of life is an unsupportable burden.
+The influence of Shelleys and Byrons, like that of all narcotics is at once exhilerating and depressing.
 It plants alien ideals into the hearts of the young, without affording that corrective which a close study of Hindu ideals can alone give.
-The deification of Western culture and civilisation inclines the students to apply the crude standards of Western materialism to the nobler civilisa- tion of this country.
+The deification of Western culture and civilisation inclines the students to apply the crude standards of Western materialism to the nobler civilisation of this country.
 It is thus that the cry of Social Reform has gone forth.
-The principles of democracy im- mortalised in the passionate writing and speeches of Burke, Bright and Gladstone create aspirations diffi- cult of realisation in the cramping political atmosphere of the country.
+The principles of democracy immortalised in the passionate writing and speeches of
+Burke, Bright and Gladstone create aspirations difficult of realisation in the cramping political atmosphere of the country.
 No wonder that many a graduate has found his physical strength and endurance severely taxed in his academical life.
-The spectacle of hundreds of bright young men annually leaving the university portals as physical wrecks is, in no small measure, due to the circumstances detailed above.
+The spectacle of hundreds of bright young men annually leaving the university portals as physical wrecks is, in no small measure, due to the circumstances detailed above.+++(4)+++

-Bal must either have instinctively realized these dangers or must have found his fragile frame quite in- adequate to the manifestations of the mighty spirit
+Bal must either have instinctively realized these dangers or must have found his fragile frame quite in- adequate to the manifestations of the mighty spirit within.

-MR. BLUNT.
-9

-^thm.
 For, soon after joining the Deccan College he determined to lay the foundation of that physical strength and endurance, which, in spite of worries and hard intellectual work stood him in good stead during the whole of his life.
-For full one year, he neglected his studies and devoted practically all his time exclusively to physical culture.
-Swimming, boating and wrestling were his pastimes.
+For full one year, he neglected his studies and devoted practically all his time exclusively to physical culture.+++(5)+++ Swimming, boating and wrestling were his pastimes.
 Morning and evening he passed through a severe course of Indian gymnastics.
-At the end of the year, he failed in his F.
-A. examination but he succeeded in his ambition and became a robust young man.
+At the end of the year, he failed in his F. A. examination but he succeeded in his ambition and became a robust young man.
 Instead of being required to measure the quantity of his daily food, his powers of digestion were wonderfully developed.
 When some years later, he had an occasion to take food for a few months